Close

 // Adds element after the specified Node.

-private void addAfter(Node<E> node, E value) {
+private void addAfter(Node<E> targetNode, E value) {

-Node<E> newNode = new Node<E>(value, node.getNext());
+Node<E> newNode = new Node<E>(value);

-if (tail == node) {
+if (tail == targetNode) {

 tail = newNode;